swiyu-admin-ch/community/README.md

 This repository combines [discussions](https://github.com/swiyu-admin-ch/community/discussions) and questions on technology, governance, and other topics related to the digital Swiss Trust Infrastructure in one place.
 Feel free to start a new discussion and select a category that best suits your topic.

-## Documentation of the Swiss Trust Infrastructure
+## Documentation of the swiyu Trust Infrastructure

-On the [swiyu docs website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the Swiss e-ID trust infrastructure.
+On the [swiyu docs website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the swiyu Public Beta Trust Infrastructure.

 ## Rules for all participants and community management procedures